 Brent Nelson is principal investigator of The Culture of Curiosity in England and Scotland 1580-1700 and is building a virtual museum of collections of curiosities in this context.
-He is also the director of the John Donne Society's Digital Text Project and a co-lead of the Textual Studies team in INKE: Implementing New Knowledge Environments.
+He is also the director of the John Donne Society's Digital Text Project and a member of INKE: Implementing New Knowledge Environments.
 He is assocate editor of Opuscula: Short Texts of the Middle Ages and Renaissance (OSTMAR) and of ArchBook: Architectures of the Book.

 Publications (Most Recent)

 - Nelson, B. "Radiant Donne: The Case for the Electronic Text."
 John Donne Journal.
 (In Press)

 - Nelson, B, Ruecker, Stan, Radzikowska, Milena, Sinclair, Stu00e9fan, Brown, Susan, Bieber, Mark, & INKE team.
 "A Short History and Demonstration of the Dynamic Table of Contents."
 Scholarly Research Communication.
 (Accepted)